andychups/moloko/README.md

 **Main fetures**

-* Subscribe/unsubscribe to one or several channel
+* Subscribe/unsubscribe to one or several channels
-* Publish to one or several channel
+* Publish to one or several channels
 * Method *.one* fire one time and unsubscribe after that
 * Have shortcuts: trigger, on, off